 Summer Storytelling Tour FAQs

-Is there material to help me prepare my students for our visit?
+Do you have materials to help me prepare my students for our visit?

-- Please do not touch the works of art in the Galleries as it can damage them.
+- Please do not touch the works of art in the galleries as it can damage them.

 - Always use walking feet.